Pancharatnam-Zak phase: Explicit example

-The SSH model is a 1D lattice of atoms with an unit cell consisting of two atoms.
+The SSH model is a 1D lattice of atoms with an unit cell consisting of two atoms, as depicted in Fig. \ref{schlattice}.
 This model is formulated within the tight-binding approximation with nearest-neighbour couplings between the atoms~\cite{asboth2016short,dalibard}.
-In the recent years, there are many experimental realizations of this model in photonics~\cite{atala2013, Blanco2016, Jean2017}.
+In the recent years, there have been many experimental realizations of this model in various set-ups~\cite{atala2013, Blanco2016, Jean2017}.
 The Hamiltonian describing the model reads as:

-Here, $r_{\a,\b}$ represent the coordinates of the two atoms respectively within the unit cell, whereas $a$ is the lattice constant.
+Here, $r_{\a,\b}$ represent the coordinates of the two atoms respectively within the unit cell, whereas $a$ is the distance between the unit cells.
 The spatially localized electron state on atom in $m^{\mathrm{th}}$ unit cell at site $r_{\a,\b}$ is described by $|m a + r_{\a,\b} \ran$, whereas the distance between the two atoms in the unit cell is $b=r_{\b} - r_{\a}$.
 The parameter $v$ is the intracell electron hopping amplitude, whereas $w$ is the intercell hopping amplitude.
 The system consists of $N$ cells with PBC.
 Going over to the momentum space allows one to define the free particle states $| k \ran_{\a,\b}$ as:

 so that the above Hamiltonian reads:

 Here, the sum is over all the allowed values of $k$ in the first Brillouin zone (FBZ).
 The $2 \times 2$ matrix $\left[ \mathscr{H}(k) \right]$ has only two non-vanishing off diagonal elements $\mathscr{H}_{\a \b} = \mathscr{H}^{\ast}_{\b \a} = x(k) + i y(k) = \left(- v e^{i k b} - w e^{i k (b-a)} \right)$.
 This can be diagonalized to find two eigenvalues $E_{\pm}(k) = \pm E(k)$, where $E(k) = \sqrt{x^{2}+ y^{2}} = \sqrt{v^{2} + w^{2} + 2 v w \cos (k a)}$.
 The corresponding eigenvectors $[u_{\pm}(k)]$ are given by: